-- quality, including technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics and trading and its conditions; - organisation, qualification and experience of staff assigned to performing the contract, where the quality of the staff assigned can have a significant impact on the level of performance of the contract; or - after-sales service and technical assistance, delivery conditions such as delivery date, delivery process and delivery period or period of completion.

-Evaluation criteria must not include:

-- non-commercial considerations; - matters which discriminate against suppliers from the European Economic Area or signatories to the Government Procurement Agreement, for example, giving preference to local or UK based suppliers; - anything that contravenes the principles of equal treatment, non-discrimination, mutual recognition, proportionality and transparency; - criteria that has already been applied as part of the pre-qualification process
+- quality, including technical merit, aesthetic and functional characteristics, accessibility, design for all users, social, environmental and innovative characteristics and trading and its conditions; - organisation, qualification and experience of staff assigned to performing the contract, where the quality of the staff assigned can have a significant impact on the level of performance of the contract; or - after-sales service and technical assistance, delivery conditions such as delivery date, delivery process and delivery period or period of completion. - Evaluation criteria must not include: - non-commercial considerations; - matters which discriminate against suppliers from the European Economic Area or signatories to the Government Procurement Agreement, for example, giving preference to local or UK based suppliers; - anything that contravenes the EU Treaty principles of equal treatment, non-discrimination, mutual recognition, proportionality and transparency; - criteria that has already been applied as part of the pre-qualification process

-Once the tender documentation is complete the Spending Officer should forward it to Corporate Procurement, who will upload the tender documents on the e-tendering system.
+Once the tender documentation is complete the Spending Officer should forward it to Corporate Procurement, who will upload the tender documents on the etendering system.

-4.8.7 Submission, opening and registration of formal tenders
+6.8.7 Submission, opening and registration of formal tenders

-Where the procurement falls above the Public Procurement Threshold then specific tendering time periods must be adhered to (seek advice from Corporate Procurement).
+Where the procurement falls above the EU Threshold then specific tendering time periods must be adhered to (refer to the guidance in the Procurement Manual and seek advice from Corporate Procurement).

-For tenders below the Public Procurement Threshold, suppliers must be given an adequate period of time in which to prepare and submit a proper tender which is consistent with the complexity of the contract requirement.
+For tenders below the EU Threshold, suppliers must be given an adequate period of time in which to prepare and submit a proper tender which is consistent with the complexity of the contract requirement.